mcyph/global_subnational_covid_data/README.md

 Preliminary and has not been checked so will contain errors!
 Should not be used for anything important, and is strictly for non-commercial purposes only.

-If you use this data, please acknowledge the sources below, and cite that it was automatically aggregated by the [covid_19_au_grab project](https://github.com/mcyph/covid_19_au_grab) by David Morrissey.
+If you use this data, please acknowledge the sources below, and cite that it was automatically aggregated using the [covid_19_au_grab project](https://github.com/mcyph/covid_19_au_grab) by David Morrissey.

 Data from the following URLs: